Welcome To The

 The Boone County Extension and 4-H Center was made possible by the generous donation of 40 acres by the Pattie family and the support of our Boone County 4-H Foundation and Quorum Court.
 The center is located on land that was originally part of the Olvey Hereford Ranch.
 Boone County Farm Bureau Board provided funds to refurbish an existing barn located on the property.
 The barn has local historical significance as a "one of a kind" facility.
 It was once an icon for area beef cattle producers due to its progressive design.

-1171 adult recipients/eligibles were reached through the following:
+10,206 SNAP recipients/eligible and students were reached through the following: